ajarboso/Exploratory-Data-Analysis-on-Spotify-2023-Dataset-ARBOSO/README.md

 top_deezer_tracks = track_counts.nlargest(5, 'in_deezer_playlists')
 top_apple_tracks = track_counts.nlargest(5, 'in_apple_playlists')
 ```
+- The code groups the data by artist name and sums up the number of times each artist appears in Spotify, Deezer, and Apple playlists.
+It then identifies the top 5 artists with the highest track count in each playlist platform individually

 #### Plot top 5 artists by number of tracks in Spotify playlists
 ```
 plt.figure(figsize=(10, 5))